 Good Torpedoes.
 Duds were the bane of American submarines, torpedo bombers, and destroyers.
 The Asiatic fleet of 29 subs fired 96 torpedoes at the Philippine invasion fleet with no significant hits.
 Great risk is required by a crew to get within torpedo range and position and to then have the torpedo not go off was tragic.
 High tech torpedoes had been too expensive to get adequate sea testing -- a problem with the magnetic detonator was not recognized and deactivated until mid'43.
 Reliable depth holding was another problem: the war torpedo would run ten feet lower than the practice torpedo and, as often as not, pass under a ship.
 Detonators designed for older torpedoes would fail in new higher speed models.
-A large percentage had erratic direction ; circling torpedoes were another hazard.
-At least two of our subs were sunk by their own torpedoes - Tullibee and Tang !
+Circling torpedoes were another hazard.
+At least two of our subs were sunk by their own torpedoes - Tullibee and Tang.

-The Japanese had longer range, more powerful, stealthy, and reliable torpedoes that took a heavy tool of Allied ships, specially from the aggressive destroyer fleet.
-At Tassarago, Japanese destroyers took out a U.S. task force of four heavy cruisers.
+The Japanese had longer range, more powerful, stealthy, and reliable torpedoes that took a heavy tool of Allied ships.
+At Tassarago, Japanese destroyers took out a US task force of four heavy cruisers.

-About half, 42, of Japan's initial fleet submarines carried a single scout aircraft used for reconnaissance of Allied bases from Pearl Harbor to Zanzibar.
+About half of the initial fleet subs carried a single scout aircraft used for reconnaissance of allied bases from Pearl Harbor to Zanzibar.
 One fire-bombed a forest in Oregon, twice, fortunately, during a rainy season.

 Ship Borne Aircraft.

-It would make sense to have assault ships with flight decks to launch aircraft to airfields in support of the troops. (predecessor to the LSD, LSH of today)
+Assault ships with flight deck to launch aircraft to airfields in support of the troops. (predecessor to the LSD, LSH of today)